nginxinc/nginx-amplify-doc/amplify-guide.md

 Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but occasionally may also invoke certain system utilities like *ps(1)*.

-While the agent is running on the host, it collects metrics with steady 20 second intervals.
+While the agent is running on the host, it collects metrics at steady 20 second intervals.
 Metrics then get aggregated and sent to SaaS once per minute.

 Metadata is also reported every minute.
 Changes in the metadata can be examined through the Amplify UI using a web browser.